Seminar with Kenji Ushiro, 8th Dan, Kyoshi of Ushiro Karetedo

-Ushiro Sensei will be teaching the second of two seminars in New York in 2009.
-This will be your final opportunity to train with Ushiro Sensei in the United States this year.
+Ushiro Sensei is teaching the second of two seminars in New York in 2010.
+This will be your last opportunity to train with Ushiro Sensei in the United States this year!
 This seminar is a rare opportunity for any style of martial artist to work on increasing the ability to generate and use internal power in the execution of an art.
 Registration for this event is mandatory and training spaces for this event are expected to fill-up quickly.

 Where: Aikido Arts of Shin-Budo Kai

 Bedford Hills, New York 10507

 When: Saturday, October 23, 2010: 9am. - Noon & 2:30pm. - 4:30pm.

 Sunday, October 24, 2010: 9am. - Noon & 2:30pm. - 4:30pm.

 Costs: Both days: $250 ($200 if registration and payment received before 9/23/10).

 One day: $150 ($125 if registration and payment received before 9/23/10).

 Accommodations: Arrangements will be made with the Holiday Inn in Mount Kisco, New York to provide the best prices possible for rooms.
 There is a limited availability of attendees being hosted at no charge by my students.
 These arrangements must be made directly with Marc Abrams Sensei well in advance of the seminar dates.